pysat/pysat/docs/tutorial/tutorial_load.rst

 while those with `stop_*` are an inclusive bound.
 The starting index is always inclusive.

+.. note:: Keywords for date or filename ranges that begin with `end` are used as an exclusive terminating bound, while keywords that begin with `stop` are used as an inclusive bound.

 Loading a range of data by year and day of year.
 Termination bounds are exclusive.

 .. code:: python